 We were in luck, as one of the Nishijin ladies was in the middle of producing a beautiful silk obi.

-As soon as we stepped through the temple gates we were greeted with an explosion of activity: hundreds of vendors all stripes, all of them offering genuine grass-roots wares; no rubbish at all.
-The term ‘vintage’ gets thrown around second-hand clothing markets in Australia a lot.
-Well, this was real vintage.
-It was such a buzz to walk over to a stall to see someone casually selling beautiful old kimonos, boro clothing and old-fashioned Japanese crockery.
+As soon as we stepped through the temple gates we were greeted with an explosion of activity: hundreds of vendors all stripes, all of them offering genuine grass-roots wares.
+The term ‘vintage’ gets thrown around a lot but this was real vintage.
+It was quite something to walk over to a stall to see someone casually selling beautiful old kimonos, boro clothing and old-fashioned Japanese crockery.

-We LOVED this place.
-There was just too much to absorb in one session: to see, buy and taste.
-We honestly could have spent days here.
+There was just too much to soak up in one session, we honestly could have spent days here.

 It goes without saying that we found ourselves drawn to fabrics both old and new: old boro, and new sashiko pieces.